Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 ~~~~~~~~~~~~~~

 If something went wrong with chaincode invocation, an error is
-described in *xmlcall* logs, and for the client application an XML
+described in *xmlcall* logs (including stack trace), and for the
-document generated:
+client application an XML document generated:

 .. code-block:: xml
    :caption: Fault reply